What is the recommendation from the City on upcoming holidays?

 Is the public library open?

-The Nacogdoches Public Library is now open, by appointment.
+The Nacogdoches Public Library is now open Monday - Friday, 10am to 6pm.
 Citizens can use a computer, browse or use the copy/scan machine by calling 559-2970.

 Customers may also reserve items for Order-Ahead Pick-up service or utilize the downloadable collection, which has been expanded.